 Labor Day Weekend Trip

-One of the best weekends of the year to visit Hendricks County, Indiana, has to be around Labor Day, specifically because you plan your trip around two major events that happen here -- NHRA U.S. Nationals and North Salem Old Fashion Days.
+One of the best weekends of the year to visit Hendricks County, Indiana, has to be around Labor Day, specifically to plan your trip around two significant events that happen here -- NHRA U.S. Nationals and North Salem Old Fashion Days.

 And while these two events occur on the same weekend in the same county, they couldn't be more different.

-So whether motorsports gets your motor running, you want to celebrate a small town or you just want to plan an authentic weekend getaway unlike any you've ever experienced before, this three-day, holiday adventure will offer all that and much more.
+So whether motorsports gets your motor running, you want to celebrate a small town, or you want to plan an authentic weekend getaway unlike any you've ever experienced before, this three-day holiday adventure will offer all that and much more.

 If you're looking more for inspiration instead of a detailed itinerary, check out our themed trip ideas to find which one is best for you!